Reds vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Cardinals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The St. Louis Cardinals will look to Nolan Arenado for continued offensive production when they take on Spencer Steer and the Cincinnati Reds on Friday.
+Nolan Arenado and the St. Louis Cardinals hit the field against Spencer Steer and the Cincinnati Reds on Saturday at 2:15 PM ET, in the second of a three-game series at Busch Stadium.

-The favored Cardinals have -190 moneyline odds against the underdog Reds, who are listed at +155.
-The matchup's total has been listed at 8.5 runs.
+The favored Cardinals have -165 moneyline odds to win against the underdog Reds, who are listed at +140.
+An 8.5-run total has been set in this contest.

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.